tc39/proposal-smart-pipelines/readme.md

 <details open>
 <summary>The topic reference may be used multiple times in a pipeline body.
 Each
-use refers to the same value (wherever the topic reference is not overridden by another, inner pipeline’s topical scope).
+use refers to the same value (wherever the topic reference is not overridden by another, inner pipeline’s topic scope).
 Because it is bound to the result of the topic, the topic is still only ever evaluated once.</summary>

 The lines in each of the following rows are equivalent.